mvolkmann/blog/src/web-dev-tips.md

 Later we will see how to get and set the values of CSS variables in JavaScript code.

+I have still have some questions.

+Why can't we reference CSS variables with just their name instead of using the `var` function?
+I understand that has the advantage of being able to specify a value to use if the variable is not defined, but often we know it will be defined.

+Why did they choose to start variable names with `--` instead of `$` like Sass variables?
+That is one character shorter and was already a familiar convention.

 ### Box model